junxit/us-congress-bills-115/metadata.md

 - 2017-05-19 — Placed on the Union Calendar, Calendar No. 84.
 - 2017-05-19 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-135.
 - 2017-05-19 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-135.
+- 2017-05-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-05-23 — Considered as unfinished business. (consideration: CR H4483)
+- 2017-05-23 — Considered under suspension of the rules. (consideration: CR H4457-4466)
+- 2017-05-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2288.
+- 2017-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-23 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
+- 2017-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 273). (text: CR H4457-4463)
+- 2017-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 273).(text: CR H4457-4463)